govbydesign/aldocs/entities/media/forms.md

 ### Naming your document prior to uploading

 Naming documents should be done using a consistent methodology.
 This will result in visitors having a good user experience when viewing and downloading your documents.
-Here are some basic guidelines for naming documents:
+Here are some basic guidelines for naming documents files:

 * Always use lower-case for the name.
+*
-* Never use underscores (\_), spaces, or symbols (i.e. #, $, %, &, etc.), when naming a document.
+* Avoid using underscores (\_), spaces, or symbols (#, $, %, &, (), @, etc.), when naming a document.
 * It's okay to use numbers as part of the document name.
 * There should only be one period on the name, the one just before the document extension (i.e. **.pdf**)
 * Always use hyphen/dash to separate words (i.e. **how-to-properly-reboot-your-pc.pdf**)